megjun/my-first-project-machine-learning/README.md

 ## Description

-This project was my final project from my Post Graduate Degree in Data Science's Unit of Study Machine Learning Fundamentals.
+The project `FIRST PROJECT_MACHINE LEARNING_AWESOME BANK` was my final project from my Post Graduate Degree in Data Science's Unit of Study Machine Learning Fundamentals.
 I got the grade of 19 in 20 in this project, finalizing also the Unit of Study Machine Learning Fundamentals with the final grade of 19 in 20.
 The project that I present here incorporates some improvings pointed by the Professor.

 This project is about the following busness problem (kaggle's challenge):